smcclab/smc-course/_workshops/07-algorithmic-composition-1.md

 happen then hit us up on Teams and we can probably point you in the right direction.

-### Examples & further reading
+### Non-Extempore resources

-Not necessarily Extempore-related, but a few more places to get ideas for algorithmic composition:
+A few more places to get ideas for algorithmic composition:

+{% comment %}

 TODO: update list resources with Extempore examples for: euclid, iterating through lists of pitches - pc stuff, synthesis-level algo stuff as well as note-based stuff, cycles-within-cycles with cosr, 4-against-3, etc.

+{% endcomment %}

 - [Brief History of Algorithmic Composition (John A.
   Maurer)](https://ccrma.stanford.edu/~blackrse/algorithm.html)